NixOS/nixos-hardware/purism/librem/5r4/README.md

 >
 > While upstream u-boot does support Librem 5, it can only boot using `boot.scr`, for which NixOS has no native support.
 >
-> There's work on extlinux support in Librem 5's U-Boot here: https://source.puri.sm/a-wai/uboot-imx/-/tree/allow-compressed-kernel
+> There's extlinux support in Librem 5's U-Boot here: https://source.puri.sm/Librem5/uboot-imx/
 >
 > This U-Boot version is packaged in the [`u-boot`] directory.